 A main job is often expressed as a utilitarian goal.
 It’s an act that will be performed and should have a clear end state—the “done” part of JTBD.
 It shouldn’t include adjectives like quick, easy, or inexpensive (because those are considered to be needs) or the metrics by which job performers compare solutions (this is handled separately).
 The main job is also different from your marketing message or value proposition statement, which tends to be persuasive to evoke an emotion.

 Don’t define a main job too narrowly.
 A small job will limit your field of vision, but also will constrain your efforts.
 When in doubt, go broader, and define a main job that is larger rather than smaller.
-Ask “why?” and “how?” to move the level of granularity of the main job up or down.
+Ask “why?” to move higher in altitude during interviews, and “how?” to lower the altitude of the main job.

 Read "What is and isn't a JTBD".

-Job statements are different than user stories and tasks.
-They are designed to be persona, product, and solution agnostic and have a close relationship with user stories and tasks.
-This allows us to think more deeply about the context, rather than just a role with a goal.
+Job stories differ from user stories because they are persona, product, and solution agnostic.
+This allows us to think more deeply about the user's context, motivations, and needs rather than just a title, task, and goal.

 Example:

-If you want a detailed breakdown of each segement of the job statement, learn more about the structure of a JTBD.
+If you want a detailed breakdown of each segement of the JTBD, learn more about the structure of a JTBD.